-On Tuesday the 3rd of July, a very warm day in Vienna, the participants of the LiFT Facilitation Training met up at the location of the Impact Hub.
+On Tuesday, the 3rd of July, a very warm day in Vienna, the participants of the LiFT Facilitation Training met up at the location of the upcoming public event, the Impact Hub.
 In the community's own words, the Impact Hub Vienna is "located in the beautiful 7th district at the heart of Vienna".
-They see themselves as a "unique ecosystem of resources, inspiration, and collaboration opportunities that support the development of a more sustainable world" - clearly a well suited venue for hosting an event supported by the LiFT project.
+The network operating the hub sees itself as a "unique ecosystem of resources, inspiration, and collaboration opportunities that supports the development of a more sustainable world" - clearly a well suited venue for hosting an event supported by the LiFT project.
 The location induced creative vibes in urban circumstances, aligning our needs with the interests of the invited stakeholders.
 Unfortunately for us at that time, the air conditioning was under maintenance so the indoor air quality caused some disturbance and tired minds during the week.
-Given the fact that there also was substantial construction work going on at the building next door the entire week, it was pretty clear that we could have been luckier with the timing of the event.
-Still, these distractions happened to be circumstances that was not under the hosts influence and had to be accepted as they were.
+Given the fact that there also was substantial construction work going on at the building next door over the entire week, it was pretty clear that we could have been luckier with the timing of the event.
+Still, these distractions happened to be circumstances that were not under the host's influence and had to be accepted as they were.

-For our time at the Impact Hub, the LiFT time had arranged for a local graphic designer, Josefine Schulze, to capture the moods and highlighting aspects of the process that emerged throughout the week.
+For our time at the Impact Hub, the LiFT team had arranged with a local graphic designer, Josefine Schulze, to capture the moods and highlights of the process that emerged throughout the week.

-The second day started off with a check in by the whole group.
+The second day started off with a check-in by the whole group.
 Every attendant was given the opportunity of relieving themselves of their own thoughts and emotions that had emerged from the previous day.
 The overall mood seemed somewhat positive and modest at first glance.
 Several attendees gave impressions of being curious of how the following day would occur and if the group would be done with sorting out their plannings for the Collaboratory within the time limit.
 Some participants shared experiences of restlessness, apprehensiveness and jitteriness that they had felt during the first day.
 It feels convenient to say that the tension in the group was high at first, but the facilitators did a good job at the very start with containing the space and releasing the present anxiety within the group.
-The way it happened was that some of the facilitators admitted feeling anxious themselves during the previous day.
-The term chaos was used to describe how complicated it is to organize an event with this many people having to work together in a self-organizing way.